yuluyan/LuyanSite/content/posts/uwsgi-server.md

 ## Dispatch function calls
 Here is a toy implementation of a function dispatcher.
-In the {{< mmaf config false >}} dictionary, the key is the url path and the value is the function to be called.
+In the {{< f config  >}} dictionary, the key is the url path and the value is the function to be called.
 {{< highlight python >}}
 from urlparse import parse_qs